juhp/test-stack-with-global-libs/README.md

 For testing https://github.com/commercialhaskell/stack/issues/6661

-The problem should be reproducible a fedora:43 container:
+The problem should be reproducible in a fedora:43 container:

 ```
 # dnf install ghc stack git-core ghc-attoparsec-aeson-devel